Cloud vending software for smart machines, retrofits, and mixed fleets.

 See the wider DMVI footprint

-Because VendingTracker sits inside DMVI, some buyers want to review the parent-company story, machine catalogue, and public showcases before they engage further.
+Because VendingTracker sits inside DMVI, some buyers want to review the parent-company story, machine catalog, and public showcases before they engage further.

 That is a reasonable diligence step, and the most useful DMVI pages are linked below.